-In today’s blogosphere a lot of discussion is going on about various aspects of positioning and growing a blog.
-Even though the space gets more and more crowded every day, and the game is changing constantly, there are still some things everyone tells you to do – things considered as mandatory for any kind of success.
+In today’s blogosphere a lot of discussions are going on about various aspects of positioning and growing a blog.
+Even though space gets more and more crowded every day, and the game is changing constantly, there are still some things everyone tells you to do – things considered as mandatory for any kind of success.

 Among various aspects of promotion, advertising, search engine optimization, social media, and all kinds of other stuff lies the need of contacting other, fellow bloggers, and being in touch with people in general.

 Bloggers’ Networking Guide: Setting Goals & Rules (Part 2)

 For me, there are two things that should be considered as the starting point of a well thought...
 Read more

 Networking is a fancy term and one that I don’t especially like, to be honest.
 It strips the whole experience of interacting with other people from all emotion and personal aspects.